adhiraj141092/SCANPY_GUI/README.md

 <br>Step 2: Pre-process the data.
 Select the minimum number of cells a gene is expressed and minimum genes to be expressed in a cell.
 Enter the mitochondrial gene annotation symbol<br>

 ![upload2](https://user-images.githubusercontent.com/102503979/229825757-ffa12510-6285-4c99-ae13-6f35424cd982.png)
-<br>Step 3: Visualize the data and further preprocess the data by entering the maximum transcripts and maximum pct mitochondrial genes.
+<br>Step 3: Visualize the data and further preprocess it by entering the maximum transcripts and maximum pct mitochondrial genes.
 Next:
 <li>Normalise the data. </li>
 <li>Perform Logarithmic Transformation</li>
 <li>Calculate the highly variable genes</li>